Current conventional mortgage rates

 Who should consider a conventional loan?

-Consumers have a number of types of home loans to choose from.
+Consumers have many types of home loans to choose from.
 Any borrower with solid credit, low debt and established income should consider a conventional loan.
 They are available to first-time and trade-up homebuyers, as well as those who are downsizing.
 Investors in single-family or multi-family dwellings might also consider conventional mortgages.

-In contrast, borrowers with less-solid credit scores and ready cash might choose a mortgage backed by the Federal Housing Administration (FHA) or U.S. Department of Veterans Affairs (VA).
+In contrast, borrowers with less-solid credit scores and limited cash reserves might choose a mortgage backed by the Federal Housing Administration (FHA) or U.S. Department of Veterans Affairs (VA).
 These mortgages typically carry lower requirements around credit scores and down payments.

 ---|---|---|---|---|